South Florida–UCF football rivalry: 2021

-The Knights received the opening kickoff and made it all the way down to the USF 18, but UCF kicker Daniel Obarski missed the 35 yard field goal.
+The Knights received the opening kickoff and made it all the way down to the USF 18, but UCF kicker Daniel Obarski missed the 35-yard field goal.
 The Knight defense stood firm and forced a quick punt from the Bulls, and their offense led by backup quarterback Mikey Keene scored a touchdown on the next drive.
 The Bulls scored a touchdown of their own on the next drive after a 5-yard run by true freshman quarterback Timmy McClain just as time expired in the first quarter.
 South Florida's defense then forced a quick 3 and out, but the Knights defense did the same on the following drive.
 On the Knight's next possession, Daniel Obarski missed his second field goal of the game, this time from 45 yards away.
 Bulls kicker Spencer Shrader did the same on the next Bulls drive, but from 48 yards.
 The teams traded 3 and outs again, and UCF's Titus Mokiao-Atimalala returned USF's punt all the way down to the Bulls 27 yard line with just over a minute left in the half.
 Brandon Johnson caught a 7-yard touchdown pass to give UCF a 14–7 lead going in to the break.

 The second half started with a Bulls drive culminating in a 41-yard field goal by Spencer Shrader.
 The USF defense, despite being ranked 119th out of the 130 FBS teams going into the game, forced the Knights into a third 3 and out.
 Shrader kicked another field goal on the next Bulls drive from 36 yards away to make it a one-point game.
 The teams traded 3 and outs again as they went in to the fourth quarter.
 The Knights gave themselves some breathing room after a 32-yard field goal on their next drive, then forced a quick punt from USF.
 After a short Knights possession, the Bulls got the ball back on their own 16 yard line with just over two minutes left in the game.
 During a drive which included a 35-yard pass to Xavier Weaver and a 14-yard McClain run on 3rd and long, the Bulls made it down to the UCF 3 yard line with 27 seconds left.
 With 8 seconds remaining, McClain was sacked at the UCF 9, but he threw the ball as he hit the ground.
 The ball was caught by UCF defensive back Quadric Bullard, who ran with the ball believing it to be intercepted.
-Since the game clock expired during the play, partly due to the Knights actions after they believed they intercepted the ball, the referee ruled that the game was over, giving the Knights their fifth-straight win over the Bulls.
+Since the game clock expired during the play, the referee ruled that the game was over, giving the Knights their fifth-straight win over the Bulls.